 Picture processing

 Samsung's Neo Quantum Processor 4K handles upscaling, motion handling, and HDR tone mapping.
 Upscaling of 1080p content is excellent — Netflix/Disney+ in HD content looks sharper than the source thanks to AI sharpening that errs toward "looks good on a TV" rather than "preserves original detail."
-For film purists this is a slight problem; for casual viewers it's a clear improvement.
+For film purists this is a slight problem; for casual viewers it is a clear improvement.
+The AI engine was trained on 8K reference content, so 4K-to-8K upscaling is similarly aggressive (and similarly polarizing).

 Gaming credentials

 Cloud gaming via Xbox Game Pass and GeForce NOW runs natively on the Tizen smart platform — no console required.
-Performance is acceptable for non-competitive games (Forza Horizon 5 streams well; CS2 lag would be untenable).
+Performance is acceptable for non-competitive games (Forza Horizon 5 streams well at 60 fps; CS2 or Valorant lag would be untenable for competitive play).

 Tizen runs adequately.
 Apps launch in 1.5-2 seconds.
 The remote is the better-than-most "OneRemote" with a precision touchpad on premium models (not included with QN85 — you get the standard slim remote).
 Voice search via Bixby is functional but mediocre; most users default to Alexa or Google Assistant integration via the SmartThings app.